so87/Security-Lab-Manager/README.md

 You need to run everything as administrator.
 There are security implications to running the docker daemon as a user because that allows for easier command and control.
 </br>
 1. run "git clone https://github.com/so87/Security-Lab-Manager.git"
-2. run "build-windows.bat" or "build-linux.sh" depending on whether you are linux or windows
+2. run "install-windows.bat" or "install-linux.sh" depending on whether you are linux or windows
 3. if you need to stop or stop run "start-stop-windows.bat" or "start-stop-linux.sh" and that's it!

 ## Architecture